FiloGrilo/SDofWS/README.md

 # SDofWS
-Repository for the course 02267 Software Development of Web Services
+Repository for the course 02267 Software Development of Web Services simple DTU Pay